eprbell/dali-rp2/docs/configuration_file.md

 * `exchange`: exchange or wallet on which the transaction occurred;
 * `holder`: exchange account or wallet owner;
 * `transaction_type`: AIRDROP, BUY, DONATE, GIFT, HARDFORK, INCOME, INTEREST, MINING, STAKING or WAGES;
-* `spot_price`: value of 1 unit of the given cryptocurrency at the time the transaction occurred;
+* `spot_price`: value of 1 unit of the given cryptocurrency at the time the transaction occurred; If the value is unavailable, to direct DaLI to read it from Internet historical data, write in `__unknown` and use the `-s` command line switch;
 * `crypto_in`: how much of the given cryptocurrency was acquired with the transaction;
 * `crypto_fee`: transaction fee (if it was paid in crypto).
 This is mutually exclusive with `fiat_fee`;
 * `fiat_in_no_fee` (optional): fiat value of the transaction without fee;